HRRusev/seven_segment/README.md

 # 7-Segment Display Library for STM32

-A library to dinamic control a 7-segment display on STM32 micricontroers.
+A library to dynamic control a 7-segment display on STM32 micricontroers.

 ![image](example/sevensegment.jpg)